Otus-DevOps-2019-11/vshender_infra/README.md

 - YAML format is used for inventory.
 - The application code cloning playbook is added.
 - Dynamic inventory is implemented.

+## Homework #11: ansible-2
+- Provisioning is removed from Terraform.